 Keep reading this comprehensive guide to learn more about:

-Explicit knowledge , also referred to as formal knowledge or codified knowledge, is the most basic form of knowledge.
+Explicit knowledge, also referred to as formal knowledge or codified knowledge, is the most basic form of knowledge.
 It can be easily accessed, understood, and shared because it is written down.
 Once data is processed, categorized, structured, and explained, the result is explicit knowledge.
-White papers, research reports and data spreadsheets are all examples of explicit knowledge.
-When a knowledge gap is identified, new knowledge (usually from collaboration with a human resource/subject matter expert) needs to be captured and entered into the KM system.
-This system is typically a knowledge base; however, a KM system also typically includes review and approval workflow in addition to collaboration functionality, creating a new explicit knowledge asset.
+White papers, research reports, and data spreadsheets are all examples of explicit knowledge.
+When a knowledge gap is identified, new knowledge (usually from collaboration with a human resource/subject matter expert) must be captured and entered into the KM system.
+This system is typically a knowledge base; however, a KM system also typically includes review and approval workflow and collaboration functionality, creating a new explicit knowledge asset.

 Implicit knowledge is the knowledge that emerges by taking explicit knowledge and applying it to a specific situation.
 Skills that can be transferred from one job to another, such as communicating with customers or writing effective product descriptions, can be considered implicit knowledge.
 Embedded processes may contain implicit knowledge – the knowledge is inherent to the process.